jrjfeath/Featherstone_Labs_Suite/README.md

 - These are where your default parameters are stored.
 The file storing these parameters can be found in your appdata folder on windows or your home directory in linux.

-Please report all bugs and errors under issues or contact me at jrjfeath@uwaterloo.ca
+Please report all bugs and errors under issues.